PhilChodrow/PIC16A/syllabus.md

 This course covers the fundamental constructs of the Python programming language, and then surveys some tools often used in computational and data science.
 Together, we will:

 1. Construct Python programs using functions, loops, classes, and other tools.
+2. Use existing modules and self-written code to solve complex problems.
-2. Make design decisions about the programming constructs best suited to a given problem.
+3. Make design decisions about the programming constructs best suited to a given problem.
-3. Write *reusable* code, by encapsulating core operations inside functions and documenting these functions carefully.
+4. Write *reusable* code, by encapsulating core operations in functions and classes, and documenting these constructs carefully.
-4. Use our skills to study data sets from science, economics, politics, and literature.
+5. Study problems and data sets from science, economics, politics, and literature.

 You can also consult the provisional [course schedule](https://philchodrow.github.io/PIC16A/schedule/).